Head without a Body, Body without a Head: The Eagle

 The US military, not exactly in the baby business, puts the second child up for adoption while still in the nest (egg).
 Berlin is quick to file papers and move forward—exchanges have been frequent.
 Although the foster parents live in Schönefeld, the egg incubates at Tempelhof.
 With American vitamins and German beer, the chances for a healthy childhood are promising (although interminably delayed).
-What plans
+What plans will hatch?

 Back in Berlin: Absence Presence Absence